fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 Just split up the vcx's into single classes.
 It's like a charm on merge and diff.
 Also on blame.
-I you go for the _lib.baseclass.classname.vc2_ or _lib.classname.vc2_ style is a matter of taste.
+If you go for the _lib.baseclass.classname.vc2_ or _lib.classname.vc2_ style is a matter of taste.
 I can see baseclass on classname, so there is not much value, other might think different.
 But split into classes makes life easy.
+This is to be done in the [config file](#config), setting _UseClassPerFile_ option to 1 or 2.

 #### Forms
-Side effect is that SCX will be split into 3 files too.
+Side effect of splitting VCX is that SCX will be split into 3 files too.
 I have no idea if there is some use of it - I just do classes.
 If you like it separated from VCX - let me know.